-\Please Note: It is the student's responsibility to provide their own transportation for face-to-face synchronous sessions.
-The only labs that transportation will be provided are to the Dairy units.
+Please Note: It is the student's responsibility to provide their own transportation for face-to-face synchronous sessions.

 Lab attendance will be recorded each week during the lab's synchronous session.
 Attendance will be 10 points each week.
 At some point during the lab, a sign-in sheet will be available for students in the face-to-face synchronous session to sign-in for your weekly attendance points.
+At the end of the semester, the lowest lab attendance grade will be dropped for a maximum total of 10 dropped attendance points.

-\Please Note: THERE ARE NO MAKE-UPS ALLOWED FOR LABORATORIES.
+Please Note: THERE ARE NO MAKE-UPS ALLOWED FOR LABORATORIES.
 Switching sections for a given week is permissible with prior permission.
-Additionally, your two lowest lab attendance grades will be dropped for the semester.
-Requirements for class attendance and assignments are consistent with university policies that can be found at:
+If you fall ill during the semester, you must notify your instructors in a timely fashion so we can provide you with an alternative instructional option.

-https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.
+Requirements for class attendance and assignments are consistent with university policies that can be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx.